The Tea Market in Peru: Trends, Opportunities, and Growth

 Current State

 - Production Areas: The main tea-growing regions in Peru are in the highlands, particularly in the provinces of Puno, Cusco, and Junín.
+These areas have seen an increase in tea plantations and organic tea farming in Peru.

 Economic Impact